matthh9797/gcp-ingest-template/ingest/README.md

 First, update the `Dockerfile` to reflect your python version.
 Replace {{REPLACE}} with python version (e.g. `FROM python:3.11-slim`).

-Run the setup bash scripts in the `setup/` directory one by one to setup a service key, deploy to cloud run, call the cloud run service to test and setup a cron job.
-Find and replace {{REPLACE}} with relevant options for GCP.
+Run the setup bash scripts in the `setup/` directory one by one to setup a service key, deploy to cloud run, call the cloud run service to test and setup a cron job. [**Note:** It is important that you run the deploy script from the ingest dir] Find and replace {{REPLACE}} with relevant options for GCP.
 For more info check out: [https://github.com/GoogleCloudPlatform/data-science-on-gcp/tree/edition2/02_ingest](https://github.com/GoogleCloudPlatform/data-science-on-gcp/tree/edition2/02_ingest)